Victor Hugo (artist and window dresser): Later life

-It was reported in 1993 that Hugo was working on an autobiography, though the project never came to fruition.
+In 1993, it was reported that Hugo was working on an autobiography, though the project never came to fruition.
 In his 1997 book The Last Party: Studio 54, Disco and the Culture of the Night, Anthony Haden-Guest wrote how the artist Scott Covert encountered a homeless Hugo in December 1993 sleeping in a park after running out of money to stay at the Hotel Chelsea.
 Covert and fellow Hotel Chelsea resident Colleen Weinstein helped a cancer-stricken Hugo such as taking him to his hospital visits.
 When Hugo died in 1994 from AIDS-related complications, Covert and Weinstein did not have the funds to bury him and it took them two weeks to save up enough money.
 They buried him on Halston's birthday at an East Hampton cemetery.